raspberrypilearning/software-guide/quickstart.md

 ## The first time you power on

-1. Once you have plugged in the power cable to your Raspberry Pi, it will boot; if you are using NOOBS, a window will appear with a list of different operating systems that you can install.
+1. Once you have plugged in the power cable to your Raspberry Pi, it will boot.
+If you are using NOOBS, a window will appear with a list of different operating systems that you can install.
 We recommend that you use Raspbian: tick the box next to Raspbian and click on **Install**.

   ![](images/noobs.png)